sinux-l5d/studentbox-doc/content/private/research-methods.md

 ## Conclusion

-For an app heavily using file transfer, it seams GraphQL is out of the game as no standard exists.
+For an app heavily using file transfer, it seems GraphQL is out of the game as no standard exists.

 However methods exists in both REST and gRPC, which both have their advantage:
 - REST has a well-established mechanic with multipart requests (`multipart/form-data`)